-- a) Existing management practices towards employees, suppliers and the local community (see points 3.1.5., 3.1.6, 3.5.1); - b) The identification of legal requirements applicable to sustainability (see point 3.1.4.1.); - c) The assessment of the main environmental and social impacts of its facilities, activities, products and services; - d) The assessment of the efficiency in natural resources consumption and in waste management (see point 3.3.4.).
+- a) Existing management practices towards employees, suppliers and the local community (see points 3.1.5., 3.1.6, 3.5.1); - b) The identification of legal requirements applicable to sustainability (see point 3.1.4.1.); - c) The assessment of the main environmental and social impacts of its facilities, activities, products and services; - d) Water risk assessment, considering water availability, quality, governance and stewardship, for the definition of water efficiency goals.
+This assessment must be made in accordance with a methodology approved by local authorities or one suggested by HMV (such as The AWS-Standard). - e) The assessment of the efficiency in natural resources consumption and in waste management (see point 3.3.4.).